 Have fun, stay safe, enjoy the heck out of it!

 PS Vietnam is incredibly and probably the easiest to travel besides Thailand on your list.
-In Vietnam make sure you take a full 3 days in Hlong Bay, travel from theee down the coast is super easy backpacking -- heads up Ho Chi Minh is a bit too chaotic for my taste but many love it.
-28 days agoAnswered by Elaine via WorldNomads.com
+In Vietnam make sure you take a full 3 days in Hlong Bay, travel from theee down the coast is super easy backpacking -- heads up Ho Chi Minh is a bit too chaotic for my taste but many love it. about 1 year agoAnswered by Elaine via WorldNomads.com

 Watch out with Myanmar too - last I heard if you travelled across the border, you could only get as far as the border towns - to get properly into the country you needed to fly in to Yangon.
 However, I've not been over that way since it started to open up, so might have changed since then!